knot.conf(5) Knot DNS knot.conf(5)

 An ordered list of remote certificate public key PINs.
 If the list is

-non-empty, communication with the remote is possible only via QUIC
+non-empty, communication with the remote is only possible via QUIC or

-protocol and a peer certificate is required.
-The peer certificate key
+TLS protocols, and a peer certificate is required.
+The peer certificate

 A PIN is a unique identifier that represents the public key of the peer